javicha/InventoryManager/README.md

 ## How to run the application
 + Clone the repository
 + Open a terminal and navigate to InventoryManager/src
-+ Launch the application by running the following Docker command: **docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d** (this command build and run all the required images)
++ Launch the application by running the following Docker command: **docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d** (this command build and run all the required images). *NOTE: RabbitMQ needs more time to get up.
+It is normal that in the first moments some connection error traces appear in the microservices that connect to RabbitMQ.
+It is not a problem.
+Connection retries are implemented.*
 + Open a browser and navigate to http://localhost:7000/swagger/index.html to interact with the inventory API
 + It is a secure API.
 The following jwt token must be used to authenticate and be able to consume the API: *eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJHb2FsU3lzdGVtcyIsImlhdCI6MTY1NTMyMzM4NiwiZXhwIjoxNjg2ODU5Mzg2LCJhdWQiOiJpbnZlbnRvcnlfbWFuYWdlciIsInN1YiI6InVzZXIudGVzdCIsIlJvbGUiOiJBZG1pbiIsIkVudmlyb25tZW50IjoiU3RhZ2luZyJ9.Vgvf2WGnqAcfM72bxoMJWIKZbfmIGNz-RSFWOtbWRYE*